bramstein/hypher/README.md

         en_usHyphenator = new hyphenation.Hypher(pattern);

 ## License
-Licensed under the three clause BSD license (see BSD.txt.)
+Hypher is licensed under the three clause BSD license (see BSD.txt.)
+The hyphenation language patterns are licensed under the LGPL (unless otherwise noted) and copyrighted to their respective creators and maintainers.

 ## See also
 [Hyphenator.js](http://code.google.com/p/hyphenator/)